prafullchvn/server-vs-serverless/internal-working-of-serverless.md

 There are following types of triggers.

-1. HTTP Trigger
+1. HTTP Trigger (Accessing through web)
-2. Queue Trigger
+2. Queue Trigger (As notification in queue service of event pushed in )
-3. Event Hub Trigger
+3. Event Hub Trigger (When event is emitted by other service)
-4. Blog trigger
+4. Blob trigger (When some file is uploaded)

 Triggers available might vary based on cloud providers.
 It can be either of above.
-Mostly id depends on use case.
+Mostly it depends on use case.
 You can have function executing which you want to act as controller for HTTP requests.
 It can be async task such as sending email on registration of new user.

-Whenever request comes packaged application code is launched inside of container as process.
+Whenever request comes, packaged application code is launched inside of container as process.
 Whenever request comes it is forwarded to this process.
-This conatiner is kept alive for while to server multiple requests if there are any.
+This conatiner is kept alive for while to serve multiple requests if there are any.
+Also the resources required by the funciton are cached so that they don't need to be initialised again.

 As traffic to function increases the internally the more instances of container are launched.
 Traffic is then internally load balanced among these containers.
+Cloud vendors provide various options for scalability where we can set threshold on various parameters.

+Depending on various parameters many simultaneous processes are launched to handle traffic to serverless functions which is known as concurrency as mensioned above.

 ![internals of serverless function](./resources/images/internal-of-serverless-function.png)

 ## Synchronus & Asychronus working of function

-Serverless function can be set to execute synchronusly or asynchronusly.
-In case of http trigger function need to be executed synchronously.
+Serverless function can be set to execute synchronously or asynchronously.
+In case of HTTP trigger function need to be executed synchronously.
 HTTP request gets completed when function sends the appropriate response back to user.

 But in case of queue or event trigger it can executed in asynchornously.
 An example can be confirmation email sent to user after signup.
 Whenever user signups and you want to send the confirmation email to that user.
 You can have function set up which will look out for new user signup event.
 Whenever new user signs a serverless function is triggered which send the email.

 ## Where is azure function actually hosted?

 Broad level answer is some data center of cloud vendor.
 While creating the serverless function you can set the region where your function will be hosted.
-All the files requried for the function to get hosted are stored in one of the storage service provided by the same cloud vendor.
+All the files requiried for the function to get hosted are stored in one of the storage service provided by the same cloud vendor.

 ## Architecture differences between server & serverless.